Four-leaf clover

 4-leaf white clover (Trifolium repens L.)

 The four-leaf clover is a rare mutation of the common three-leaf clover that has four leaflets instead of three.
-According to traditional sayings, such clovers bring good luck, a belief that dates back to at least the 17th century.
+According to tradition, such clovers bring good luck, a belief that dates back to at least the 17th century.
 (Note: One of the earliest recorded instances is Sir John Melton's 1620 play Astologaster, where Melton states in a list of superstitious beliefs and rituals "that if a man walking in the fields, finde any foure-leaued grasse, he shall in a small while after finde some good thing.")

-The term four-leaf is botanically a misnomer, as cloverplants have multiple leaves (multiple clovers), each consisting of a varying number of leaflets, typically three.
+The term four-leaf is botanically a misnomer, as clover plants have multiple leaves (multiple clovers), each consisting of a varying number of leaflets, typically three.